flowground/amazonaws-com-iot-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### RegisterCertificate
-### Registers a device certificate with AWS IoT.
-If you have more than one CA certificate that has the same subject field, you must specify the CA certificate that was used to sign the device certificate being registered.
+> Registers a device certificate with AWS IoT.
+If you have more than one CA certificate that has the same subject field, you must specify the CA certificate that was used to sign the device certificate being registered.<br/>

 #### Input Parameters
 * `Action` - _required_